 always include your full name as it appears on your application in the subject field)

 Summer School Admissions

 Phillips Exeter Academy

 20 Main Street

 Exeter, New Hampshire 03833-2460

-- The Summer School Admissions Committee will not consider an application until all required materials have been received.
+- The Exeter Summer Admissions Committee will not consider an application until all required materials have been received.
 It is the responsibility of the applicant and family to ensure that all papers are submitted promptly.
-Late or missing documents may jeopardize a candidate's chances of admission.
+Late or missing documents may jeopardize a candidate’s chances of admission.

 Note to Parents:

-- We urge parents not to encourage their children to attend Summer School unless the students themselves are strongly motivated to do so.
+- We urge parents not to encourage their children to attend Exeter Summer unless the students themselves are strongly motivated to do so.
 A student who enrolls reluctantly is unlikely to have a happy or productive experience.